Problems with "missing values" in the NordDRG system

 - Status changed from Active to Further active

 2017-03-13 Expert group

 The case was not accepted.
 The problem remains.
 A missing time label can be substitued by any character with ASCII-value less than '0' using this system.
 Negative values behave similarly.

 The technical changes illustrates the model, but it is not accepted.

-#8 Updated by Mats Fernström 11 months ago
+#8 Updated by Mats Fernström about 1 year ago

 - File Technical changes case _540-5 Comments SWE.xlsx added